-A heavy duty, dry air cleaner filters all of the air entering the engine.
 Excessive restriction of the air intake system reduces the flow of air to the engine affecting horsepower output, fuel consumption and engine life.

 An air restriction indicator is installed in the air intake manifold.
 Visually inspect the restriction indicator periodically to assure the air filter is not restricted.
-Service the air filter when the yellow diaphragm indicates 558.8 mm (22 in.) of vacuum.
-Press the reset button on the top of the restriction indicator after servicing the air filter.
+Service the air filter when the yellow diaphragm indicates 22 in. of vacuum.
+Press the reset button on the bottom of the restriction indicator after servicing the air filter.